-Spousal Maintenance (also known as alimony) is payment made from one spouse for the care of the other spouse.

-- It is not a guarantee just because you have been married. - Spousal Support is generally based on the concept that one party has a need and the other party has the ability to pay.
-If incomes are equal then it probably won't be ordered.

-• It is generally not ordered in short-term marriages.
+Spousal Maintenance (alimony) is payment made from one spouse for the care of the other spouse.
+It is not a guarantee just because you have been married.
+Spousal Support is generally based on the concept that one party has a need and the other party has the ability to pay.
+If incomes are equal than probably won't be ordered.
+It is generally not ordered in short-term marriages.